Python-Markdown/markdown/docs/extensions/api.md

 `deregister` to remove items.
 See each method for specifics.

 When registering an item, a "name" and a "priority" must be provided.
-All items are automatically sorted by "priority" from highest to lowest.
+All items are automatically sorted by the value of the "priority" parameter such that the item with the highest value will be processed first.
 The "name" is used to remove (`deregister`) and get items.

 A `Registry` instance is like a list (which maintains order) when reading data.
 You may iterate over the items, get an item and get a count (length)